 Help protect our streams

-Visit our "Keep Redmond Clean & Green" page for things you can do such as practice natural yard care, wash your car at a car wash, pick up after your pet, bag it up and toss it in the garbage, and more!
+- Visit our "Keep Redmond Clean & Green" page for things you can do such as practicing natural yard care, washing your car at a car wash, picking up after your pet, and more!

 - You can visit the Green Redmond Partnership page to join a habitat restoration work party.